NZ Merchant Navy casualties

 In captivity

-Around 140 New Zealand merchant seafarers were taken prisoner.
+Around 145 New Zealand merchant seafarers were taken prisoner.
 The first large group of New Zealanders to be captured during the Second World War were seamen (and passengers) from the Holmwood, Komata, Rangitane and other ships sunk by German raiders in late 1940.
-Some 70 New Zealand seamen from these ships were subsequently released on Emirau Island, after signing an oath not to 'bear arms' against Germany for the remainder of the war.
-At least 21 New Zealanders, mostly captured in the Atlantic, were interned in a special Merchant Navy camp, Milag Nord, at Westertimke, near Bremen.
+Around 65 New Zealand seamen from these ships were subsequently released on Emirau Island, near New Guinea, after signing an oath not to 'bear arms' against Germany for the remainder of the war.
+At least 21 other New Zealanders, mostly captured by German warships in the Atlantic, were interned in a special Merchant Navy camp, Milag Nord, at Westertimke, near Bremen.

-For Allied servicemen and civilians alike, captivity in the Far East was generally more gruelling than it was in Europe.
+For Allied servicemen and civilians alike, captivity during the Pacific War was generally more gruelling than it was in Europe.
 In contrast to the Germans, Japan's treatment of captive merchant seafarers was unpredictable and often brutal.
-The 55 officers and crew of the Hauraki made up the largest group of New Zealand personnel to fall into Japanese hands during the war.
-While most were interned with civilians in Singapore's Changi prison, 23 of them (mainly engine-room staff) were sent to Japan, where they were forced to work alongside military prisoners in a shipyard and later at a steelworks.
-Five died in captivity, one in Singapore and four in Japan.
+The 52 civilian officers and crew of the Hauraki made up the largest group of New Zealand personnel to fall into Japanese hands during the war.
+While 29 were interned with civilians in Singapore's Changi prison, the other 23 (mainly engine-room staff) were sent to Japan, where they were forced to work alongside military prisoners in a shipyard and later at a steelworks.
+Five died in captivity (one in Singapore and four in Japan); the subsequent death of the Hauraki's Australian master, A.W.
+Creese, in 1947 was also attributed to the strain of his wartime captivity.